iotubeproject/ioTube/README.md

 3. Enter the amount.
 4. Click `Approve` button to approve XRC20 token transfer and sign on ioPay.
 5. Click `Convert` button and sign on ioPay.
-6. After 1 confirmation of IoTeX network and 2/3 + 1 confirmations from witnesses, the XRC20 token will be burnt and ERC20 token will be sent to your ETH wallet.
+6. After `1` confirmation of IoTeX network and `2/3 + 1` confirmations from witnesses, the XRC20 token will be burnt and ERC20 token will be sent to your ETH wallet.

 #### Fees
-Tube fees: 0.
+Tube fees: `0`
 Network fees:

-1. from ERC20 to XRC20: 0.
+1. from ERC20 to XRC20: `0`
-2. from XRC20 to ERC20: 4000 IOTX (to cover the high ETH gas fee for witnesses)
+2. from XRC20 to ERC20: `4000 IOTX` (to cover the high ETH gas fee for witnesses)

 ### Add an ERC20 token to ioTube